ericnograles/flux-react-boilerplate/README.md

 ### Directory
 * **app/**: Where your React code lives
+  * **main.js**: The starting point of the application.
+Uses react-router to define initial routes and route hierarchy.
   * **actions/**: Stores actions of your application
   * **components/**: Write your components and unit tests here by directory
   * **stores/**: Compose stores that your components will interact with